VenomlessIT/Rent-Comparison-Page/README.md

 # Rent-Comparison-Page

-Time? - Practice some JavaScript!
+What is the Time? - Practice some JavaScript!